Trezor Model T Review 2026

 Who Actually Buys This?

-From what I have seen in communities and forums, Trezor Model T owners tend to be:
+Based on community discussions and public forum data, Trezor Model T owners tend to be:

 Ledger sells more units overall - their marketing is everywhere.
 But Trezor has carved out a loyal niche among the technically minded.